thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

 /*
  * Format date with the specified pattern
- * SHORT, MEDIUM, LONG and FULL can also be specified to used the default java.time.format.FormatStyle patterns
+ * SHORT, MEDIUM, LONG and FULL can also be specified in order to use
+ * the default java.time.format.FormatStyle patterns
  * Also works with arrays, lists or sets
  */
 ${#temporals.format(temporal, 'dd/MMM/yyyy HH:mm')}